-A holiday in the Tahitian Islands conjure up images of exotic women with long flowing black hair, of breathtaking tropical mountains tumbling into turquoise lagoons, snorkelling with manta rays, watching the sun set from an overwater bungalow and being invigorated by the sophisticated ambience which blends Mediterranean with the South Pacific.
+A holiday in the Tahitian Islands conjure up images of breathtaking tropical mountains tumbling into turquoise lagoons, snorkelling with manta rays, watching the sun set from an overwater bungalow and being invigorated by the sophisticated ambience which blends Mediterranean with the South Pacific.
 The country, officially known as French Polynesia, and become symbolic with romance, over water bungalows and the iconic island of Bora Bora, but holidays here are also amongst the most expensive in the world, which is just another reason why it is such a popular honeymoon destination!

 There's a good selection of accommodation in Tahiti with plenty of large brand resorts (Hilton, Intercontinental, Sofitel, Le Meridien and Pearl all have resorts on Tahiti, Moorea and Bora with packages visiting all three) as well as more affordable and intimate guest houses, although at these, English may not be readily spoken.

 If you're searching for the ideal place to stay at the right price, we have visited in person over 100 resorts in Tahiti and stayed overnight in many of these.
 Our recommendations are found throughout our travel guides but can be found all in one place in our handy Tahiti Hotels Guide featuring both the popular large beach resort and hotels sold by most travel agents, as well as highlighting the smaller, lesser-known properties which include boutique villas and locally owned self-catering bungalows ideal for families or couples looking to do their own thing.

 Watersports are excellent at all the main destinations with snorkelling tours, kayaking and jet ski adventures readily available.
 Head to Tuamotu for scuba diving or Tahiti Island for world class surfing.